 Fall is in the air in the Catskills!

-Over the last few days cooler weather has settled into the Upper Delaware and Catskill Regions.
+Over the last 2 weeks cooler weather has settled into the Upper Delaware and Catskill Regions.

 The fishing has responded to the weather in a positive way in most places.